digitalspring/whitepaper/whitepaper.md

 #### The idle phase:
-In this phase there're usually no connections between the group's members, However, members persistently store a number N of other members of the group, referred to as their "neighbors".
-(The neighbor relationship is a symmetric one, so if A is a neighbor of B then B is also a neighbor of A.) This list of neighbors may change when new members join the group or leave it.
-Only in this case connections between the members need to be established.
+In this phase there're usually no connections between the group's members, However, as mentioned, members persistently store a number $N$ of other members of the group, referred to as their "neighbors".
+This list of neighbors may change when new members join the group or leave it.
+Only in this case connections between the members need to be established during the idle phase.

 #### The transmission phase:
 If the owner of the group (the sender) wishes to share data (a